 The scheme year runs from 1 April until 31 March.
 Scheme members are allocated an annual trip allowance of 104 trips, per year, on 1 April each year.
 If you are joining the scheme part way through the scheme year, your trip allocation for your first year will be calculated pro rata by London Councils.
 Thereafter you will receive 104 trips on the 1 April each year.
 Unused trips from the previous scheme year are not carried over.

 If you take a longer journey you can choose to use two trips from your allowance to help cover the cost of the journey.
-We call this double swiping.
-If you double swipe, the contribution you make and the contribution made by us will be doubled.
+This is called double swiping.
+If you double swipe, the contribution you make and the contribution made by us will be doubled (the Double Subsidy).

 To make an application download our Taxicard application pack.
 (You can also read our Personal Information Policy).